ghrgriner/anki-stats/README.md

 # Introduction

 Anki is open-source flashcard software written in Python, Qt, Rust, Svelte, and other languages.
-The cards are organized in decks, and Anki provides a
+The flashcards are organized into decks, and Anki provides a
 [statistics window](https://docs.ankiweb.net/stats.html#statistics)
-where users can obtain information on their studying performance and use of the software.
+where users can obtain information on their studying performance for a deck.
 In total, eight to eleven figures and two text/tabular outputs are generated.
-For example, there is a histogram from the number of past reviews by day stratified by learning phase, and unstratified histograms of expected future reviews by day, card difficulty, and card retrievability.
+For example, there is a histograms for the number of past reviews per day stratified by learning phase, and unstratified histograms of expected future reviews by day, card difficulty, and card retrievability.
 Bar charts and a table show the number of times the user indicated the 'right' answer was obtained during study,